MathiasMeuleman/SIRS_Project_A33/README.md

 - The key agreement and authentication should be done before data is transmitted over the channel

 ###TEST GW <-> SHD using the jars (CMD - Windows machine):
-- Run GW.jar with apriori key of the light bulb:
+- Run GW.jar with apriori key of the light bulb: <br />
 > java -jar GW.jar ABCDEFGHIJKLMNOP
-- Run SHD.jar simulating a light bulb:
+- Run SHD.jar simulating a light bulb: <br />
 > java -jar SHD.jar lightBulb

 ###Web Application Module (webserver/):